22 Tips To Stay Safe In A Crowd Or Riot

 This is the best preventive measure you can practice because awareness of your surroundings makes you alert.
 Memorize the entrance and exit points, emergency evacuation protocols, parking areas and other facilities in reference to where you will be sitting.

 2. Be Prepared

 Why wait until you find yourself in an unlikely situation?
 It is best to be prepared at all times so that if it does happen you will know what to do.
 Always remember, prevention is better than cure.

 3. Remain Calm

 For sure your adrenaline will fly right off the roof, but keeping your emotions in check, even if those around are frantic, should be your main priority.
-It will take tons of effort to meticulously bring yourself to a safer place but it will surely be worth every endeavor.
+It will take tons of effort to remain composed and bring yourself to a safer place but it will surely be worth it.

 5. Move On

 While looking for a safe exit, you should keep your head down.
 While you’re at it, chances are, you’ll get pushed or hit, but don’t retaliate and just keep on going.

 The objective is to be able to get away from the crowd the fastest way with as little harm as possible.
 Even if it leads you the opposite way of where you intend to go.